 So which U.S. marketplaces should I break into?

-Hatch and the other experts at Pattern agree that four U.S. marketplaces should be at the top of your list when considering going beyond Amazon: Walmart.com, eBay, Jet, and Google Express.
+Hatch and the other experts at Pattern agree that four U.S. marketplaces should be at the top of your list when considering going beyond Amazon: Walmart.com, eBay, Jet, and Google Shopping.
 Each marketplace has a unique offering that could help you find key growth opportunities you didn’t know you were missing out on.

 The stats: Walmart.com grew its U.S. eCommerce sales by 37% in the first quarter of 2019, surpassing Apple to become the third largest online retailer in the U.S. after Amazon and eBay.
 Plus, it’s expected to capture more than 4% of the online retail market this year in the U.S.

 Awesome, tell me more: Unlike Amazon, Walmart only supplies some 8% of its 44 million products.
 The remainder—a fat 92%—is coming from marketplace sellers.
 And there’s only 23,000 sellers on Walmart.com (compared to the over 5 billion sellers across the Amazon marketplace).
 Simply put, “the competition there is not to the same level that is it on Amazon," Hatch said.

 Any challenges?
 Well, some people see Walmart as a discount retailer and brands may be hesitant to sell there so as to not tarnish their brand.
 But, as Hatch noted, if you aren’t there representing your brand, someone else is.
 Why not do it on your terms?